Silting complexes of coherent sheaves and the Humphreys conjecture: Introduction

+The main geometric arguments in the paper involve only $G$ and $\cN$ (and not $\mbf{G}$), and are valid under much milder assumptions the characteristic $p$ of $\bk$.
+From now on, we assume only that $p$ is ``pretty good'' for $G$ (see Section~\ref{sec:prelim}).

 A \emph{silting subcategory} of a triangulated category is an additive subcategory whose objects enjoy certain strong $\Ext$-vanishing conditions.
-A typical example is this: if $G$ is a connected reductive group over an algebraically closed field $\bk$, then the category $\Tilt(G)$ of tilting $G$-modules is a silting subcategory of $\Db\Rep(G)$.

-Now assume that the characteristic of $\bk$ is pretty good for $G$ (see Section~\ref{sec:prelim}), and let $\cN$ denote the nilpotent variety in the Lie algebra of $G$.
-One aim of this paper is to construct a silting subcategory in

-that admits a ``local'' (or ``orbitwise'') description.
+In~\cite{ah:cot1}, the authors showed that the category of direct sums of objects of the form $\fS_\lambda[n]\la -n\ra$ is a silting subcategory of $\Db\CohGGm(\cN)$, called the \emph{supportive silting subcategory}.

+In this paper, we construct a new silting subcategory of $\Db\CohGGm(\cN)$, which we call the \emph{orbitwise silting subcategory}, because it has a geometric description that proceeds ``one nilpotent orbit at a time.''
 This description involves the notion of a tilting vector bundle on a nilpotent orbit, defined in Section~\ref{ss:cot-nilp} below.
 We show that for any nilpotent orbit $C \subset \cN$ and any indecomposable tilting vector bundle $\cT \in \Tilt(\CohGGm(C))$, there is a unique way to extend $\cT$ to an indecomposable object

 that is supported on $\overline{C}$ and satisfies appropriate $\Ext$-vanishing conditions with tilting vector bundles on smaller orbits.
+Objects of the form $\cS(C,\cT)[n]\la -n\ra$ are precisely the indecomposable objects in the orbitwise silting subcategory.

-The first main result of the paper states that the full additive subcategory consisting of direct sums of various $\cS(C,\cT)[n]\la -n\ra$ is a silting subcategory, called the \emph{orbitwise silting subcategory}.
+The main geometric theorem of the paper states that the supportive and orbitwise silting subcategories actually coincide.

-In~\cite{ah:cot1}, the authors gave a rather different construction of a silting subcategory of $\Db\CohGGm(\cN)$, called the \emph{supportive silting subcategory}.
-Its indecomposable objects are denoted by $\fS_\lambda$, where $\lambda$ is a dominant weight for $G$.
-The second main result of this paper states that the orbitwise and supportive categories actually coincide.
 Thus, for each pair $(C,\cT)$ as above, there is a unique dominant weight $\lambda$ such that

-We prove that this correspondence is given by the \emph{Lusztig--Vogan bijection}.
+We also prove that this correspondence is given by the \emph{Lusztig--Vogan bijection}.

-As an application, we establish the \emph{relative Humphreys conjecture} on the cohomology of tilting modules.
-In more detail, let $\mbf{G}$ be another reductive group whose Frobenius twist $\mbf{G}^{(1)}$ is identified with $G$.
-Let $\mbf{G}_1$ be the first Frobenius kernel of $\mbf{G}$.
-We prove that the $\mbf{G}_1$-cohomology of an indecomposable tilting $\mbf{G}$-module $\tilt(w_\lambda \cdot 0)$ (see Section~\ref{sec:humphreys} for the notation) is given by

-At the end of the paper, we also discuss potential applications to the study of the $p$-canonical basis.